Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

 When a Fox opinion host, Pete Hegseth, maintained “there is no president-elect yet,” anchor Harris Faulkner pointedly noted Wednesday it was indeed the right title to use for Biden because “that’s what we have always done.”
 And that morning, “Fox & Friends” co-host Brian Kilmeade suggested that Trump — a regular guest on the morning show, which is he known to watch regularly — should at least acknowledge the reality of his situation by coordinating with a Biden transition team: “It’s in the country’s best interest.”

 And in a striking departure, Carlson on Thursday night cast doubt on the wild election-fraud claims leveled by one of the president’s attorneys, Sidney Powell.
 “She never sent us any evidence despite a lot of requests, polite requests, not a page,” he said.
-“When we kept pressing she got angry and told us to stop contacting her.”
+“When we kept pressing, she got angry and told us to stop contacting her.”

 And yet Hannity this week continued to echo baseless allegations about “election irregularities,” even as the president’s chances seem to have diminished by the day.
 “What the hell is happening in Georgia, and in our country?” he asked.
 “Why are we still finding thousands of ballots weeks after the election?
 Does that inspire confidence in the outcome to you?
 Does anybody, should anyone ever, trust this?”
 On Tuesday, he trumpeted the news that two Republican members of the Wayne County, Mich., board of canvassers had balked at certifying election results — and turned suspicious when they ultimately voted to certify.
 Hannity, deflated, pledged to find out “why the change of heart.”

-And on Thursday afternoon, Fox News broke into regular programming to air a 90-minute press conference by Trump lawyer and former New York mayor Rudolph Giuliani spewing a wild array of conspiracy theories and unsupported allegations of election fraud.
-Though some Fox journalists later fact-checked his claims, no other news network would air the Giuliani event live.
+And on Thursday afternoon, Fox News broke into regular programming to air a 90-minute news conference by Trump lawyer and former New York mayor Rudolph Giuliani spewing a wild array of conspiracy theories and unsupported allegations of election fraud.
+Though some Fox journalists later fact-checked his claims, no other major news network would air the Giuliani event live.

-And while Fox Business host Maria Bartiromo did question Powell, her Thursday night guest, on whether she had any evidence to back up florid claims of Venezuelan-run conspiracies to tamper with voting machines, the segment mostly turned into an opportunity for Powell to float these false allegations for public consumption.
+And while Fox Business host Maria Bartiromo did question Powell, her Friday morning guest, on whether she had any evidence to back up florid claims of Venezuelan-run conspiracies to tamper with voting machines, the segment mostly turned into an opportunity for Powell to float these false allegations for public consumption.

 Still, some observers see signs that conservative media is quietly beginning to prepare for an imminent future under a president other than Trump.